-Are there side effects from having only one kidney?
+Are there side effects from having part of your kidney removed?

-Provided your other kidney works normally, there usually aren't any long-term effects from having only one kidney.
+If you have two kidneys, there usually aren't any long-term effects from having part of one of your kidneys removed.

-After the operation, you may need to make diet and lifestyle changes to reduce the risk of damage to your remaining kidney.
+After the operation, you may need to make diet and lifestyle changes to reduce the risk of future kidney damage.

 Your urologist and/or GP will monitor the function of your remaining kidney for several years after the operation.
-They will also check for other conditions, such as high blood pressure or diabetes, which can damage your remaining kidney
+They will also check for other conditions, such as high blood pressure or diabetes, which can damage your remaining kidney.